pixeltris/YgoMaster/Docs/Updating.md

 - In the client console run `itemid` which will create `ItemID.json` in the game folder.
 - Copy it over to `YgoMaster/Data/` and remove any invalid entries (some make the client crash / are blank).

+## Bgm.json

+- For new duel fields you'll need to obtain the duel field and then log starting a PvP duel looking for `Duel.begin` and check the BGM entries then manually modify Bgm.json to set the correct BGM for the duel field

 ## Enabling the client console

 - In `ClientSettings.json` set `ShowConsole` to `true` and run the YgoMasterClient.